Marat Balagula: Early life

-Marat Balagula was born to Soviet Jewish parents in 1943 in the Russian city of Orenburg at the height of World War II.
-His mother, Zinaida, had fled with the children from their home in Odessa after the German invasion of Russia.
-At the time of his birth, Marat's father, Jakov Balagula, was on active service as a lieutenant in the Red Army.
+Marat Balagula was born to Soviet Jewish parents in 1943 in the Russian city of Orenburg at the height of World War II. ("Balagula" is Yiddish for "wagon driver," from the Hebrew בעל עגלה.)
+His mother, Zinaida, had fled with the children from their home in Odesa, Ukraine after the German invasion of the USSR.
+At the time of his birth, Marat's father, Yakov Balagula, was on active service as a lieutenant in the Red Army.

-As a young adult, Balagula obtained two advanced university degrees - one in mathematics and the other in economics.
+As a young adult, Balagula obtained two advanced university degrees: one in mathematics and another in economics.
 For many years, Balagula also worked as a crew member of the Soviet cruise ship MS Ivan Franko, which he used as an opportunity to buy scarce Western consumer goods during his trips abroad and then sell them on the black market after returning to the USSR.

 Start in the United States

-After years of allegedly running a black market food source with the collusion of corrupt Party officials in Odessa, Balagula decided to move his family to the United States in 1977.
+After years of allegedly running a black market food source with the collusion of corrupt Party officials in Odesa, Balagula decided to move his family to the United States in 1977.
 At first he worked as a textile cutter in Washington Heights for $3.50 per hour.
 His wife Alexandra later remembered, "It was hard for us, with no language, no money."